CDCOSINE/Certificates/README.md

 # Certificates
 Certificates of all ML/ Data Science/ C++ Courses.
-# All certificates can be found in respective folder and can be verified using link shared below
+# All certificates pdf can be found above in files and can be verified using link shared below

 Courses are as under: